Assisted house sales: What are they and how do assisted sales work?

 Do a little research

-A Lease Option sale - also known as a Purchase Lease Option or PLO - is occasionally grouped in with other Assisted Sale options, but is sometimes considered to be a separate approach entirely.
+A lease option sale - also known as a Purchase Lease Option or PLO - is occasionally grouped in with other assisted sale options, but is sometimes considered to be a separate approach entirely.

 For the purposes of this guide, however, and due to the many similarities between the different methods, we have chosen to include this option.